 - Challenges for Cost-Benefit Analysis of Financial Regulation.
-February 2014, Revision August 2014, forthcoming Journal of Legal Studies 43 S63-S105 (November 2014).
+Journal of Legal Studies 43 S63-S105 (November 2014).
 Is cost benefit analysis a good idea for financial regulation?
 I survey the nature of costs and benefits of financial regulation and conclude that the legal process of current health, safety and environmental regulation can't be simply extended to financial regulation.
 I opine about how a successful cost-benefit process might work.
 My costs and benefits expanded to a rather critical survey of current financial regulation.
 It's based on a presentation I gave at a conference on this topic at the University of Chicago law school Fall 2013, with many interesting papers.
 JSTOR link with HTML and nicer pdf.
 The JLS issue with all conference papers.

 - Financial Reform in 12 Minutes.
 October 2013 A short paper on where we are.
 Dodd Frank and Resolution won't work.
 Regulate run prone liabilities not assets.
 A regulatory tax on debt will work better than arguing about a red line capital ratio.